- 15 (0.125 EFTS)

 |From - To||Session||Day||Time||Campus (Room)|

-- Note: This course is offered as part of Bachelor of Performing and Screen Arts (Screen Arts), Bachelor of Performing and Screen Arts (Production Design and Management).
+- Note: This course is offered as part of Bachelor of Performing and Screen Arts (Screen Arts).